Sheffield weather forecast: Weather warnings in place as icy conditions continue

 What will the weather be like this afternoon in Sheffield?

-This afternoon will be cloudy throughout, but remaining dry, with the temperature reaching its peak of 4C by 1pm.
+This afternoon will continue to see sunny spells and cloud, with the temperature reaching its peak of 6C by 1pm and remaining so throughout the rest of the afternoon.

 What will the weather be like this evening and tonight in Sheffield?

-This evening will become quickly dark, with the temperature dipping to 1C by 7pm.
+This evening will become quickly dark, but remain dry, with the temperature dipping slightly after 5pm.

 What will the weather be like tomorrow in Sheffield?

-Tomorrow will see sunny spells throughout the day, but temperatures will remain cool, with a peak of 3C and a minimum temperature of -2C.
+Tomorrow will be cloudy throughout the day.
+However, temperatures will be milder, with a peak temperature of 10C and a minimum temperature of 7C.

 What is the long-term forecast for Sheffield?